• Four Questions

 Four Questions

 New territory for the website!
-I’ll start by listing some questions I’ve spent a lot of time thinking about over the last five years.
+I’ll start by listing some questions I’ve spent a lot of time thinking about over the last few years.

 1. How can children’s books more actively and creatively support kids learning to read?